 The neighbouring Catholic church, with its unusual dedication to St Elizabeth of Hungary has an ornate beautiful ceiling.
 The church was built by George’s nephew Charles Silvertop who was also a Northumberland High Sheriff.

 West of Minsteracres towards Slaley much of the scenery is dominated by woodland and forest and there are yet more intriguing place-names: Donald’s Grave, Martin’s Chair and Hairy Side.

-The name of the Derwentdale village of Muggleswick, means ‘Mucel’s Wick’ – the dairy farm belonging to someone called Mucel.
+The name of the Derwentdale village of Muggleswick in County Durham, means ‘Mucel’s Wick’ – the dairy farm belonging to someone called Mucel.
 One theory is that he was actually called Mocla and a descendant of a Celtic chieftain, though there is no evidence.
-In later times it was the site of the hunting lodge manor house for Muggleswick Park, which belonged to the priors of Durham.
+In later times it was the site of the hunting lodge and manor house for Muggleswick Park, which belonged to the priors of Durham.